TopTenRealEstateDeals.com Hot Home News: Liberace, Bob Newhart & San Francisco's Hippie Era Mayor

 Real estate is never boring at TopTenRealEstateDeals.
 Check out today's most entertaining and unusual real estate news stories of the week.
-News such as America's cheapest towns, best and worst retirement tax states, and good times for the Empire State Building.
+News such as America's top ten bargain mansions, government lighthouses for sale and JFK's home collection.

 Categories: Home Improvement and Renovations